-- Many features might be linked to a core feature. - When we search for a product (core feature), we see "reviews" and "similar items" (non-core features).
+- Many features linked to a core feature. - When we search for a product (core feature), we see "reviews" and "similar items" (non-core features).

-- Focus testing on features that share the screen with core features. - Will be used often. - Make sure they can be accessed from the core feature.
+- Focus on linked features.

+- Will be used often.

+- Make sure they can be accessed from the core feature.